‘Bold And The Beautiful’ Preview For Wednesday: Drunk Sally Gives Stephanie A Haircut & Lists Demands

 The Bold and the Beautiful preview for Wednesday, June 10 features two of the greatest leading ladies on daytime television.
-Susan Flannery, who played Stephanie Forrester, and the late Darlene Conley, who played Sally Spectra, will provide comedic relief in a must-see episode that dates back September 16, 2003, per Soap Central.
+Susan Flannery — who played Stephanie Forrester — and the late Darlene Conley — who played Sally Spectra — will provide comedic relief in a must-see episode that dates back to September 16, 2003, per Soap Central.

 This week, The Bold and the Beautiful is giving fans what they want.
 In the seventh week of airing classic episodes, due to production being stopped because of the coronavirus epidemic, fans will finally get what they have been asking for.
-This particular episode focuses on the strange rivalry and friendship between Sally and Stephanie.
+This particular episode focused on the strange rivalry and friendship between Sally and Stephanie.
 Their larger-than-life characters were the backbone of the show for many years, and longtime fans will have a chance to reminisce about these two greats.

 Brooke Taunts Stephanie